Kentucky Repertory Theatre

 Kentucky Repertory Theatre was a theater company located in Horse Cave, Kentucky, United States.
 The company was located in two former commercial buildings in the city's downtown area.

 KRT was formed as Horse Cave Theatre in 1976, and was a novelty for its time: a professional theater company located in a small rural town, producing a series of plays in a repertory cycle.
-The theater's proximity to the Mammoth Cave National Park tourist area was hoped to help attract theatergoers, and that has been proven to be the case over the years, though the theater enjoys substantial support from the town's residents as well, as well as those in neighboring Cave City, Glasgow, Munfordville and other surrounding cities.
+The theater's proximity to the Mammoth Cave National Park tourist area was hoped to help attract theatergoers, and that has been proven to be the case over the years, though the theater enjoys substantial support from the town's residents as well, as those in neighboring Cave City, Glasgow, Munfordville and other surrounding cities.

 The primary season for KRT was originally in the summer, when tourism business in the area is at its peak.
 In recent times, the company shifted its season to a period between autumn and Christmas, while continuing to present a single production in the summer to attract tourists.
 Over the years, KRT productions have run the gamut of theater, from George Bernard Shaw to Neil Simon, with one play by William Shakespeare being featured nearly every season.
 The company has also encouraged works by Kentucky playwrights, including at least one such work in its repertory nearly every season.
 Sallie Bingham, a descendant of the Bingham family of Louisville (former owners of The Courier-Journal and numerous other media properties), has had three of her plays produced by KRT.

 The theater was housed in two renovated buildings, and seated 346 people in its main auditorium.
 An entrance building, built to resemble a tobacco barn typically found in southern Kentucky, was added at the opening.
 In 1998, the company purchased a residential building for office space, and a nearby warehouse for scenery and prop construction.
 The main theater buildings are listed on the National Register of Historic Places.
 In 2004 the theatre rebranded itself to Kentucky Repertory Theatre at Horse Cave.

 Warren Hammack was KRT's first artistic director, serving the company for 25 years until his retirement.